 - The average checkout takes more than three minutes, yet 60% of shoppers say they’ll abandon a checkout that requires more than two.

 - Eighty-five percent of online shoppers abandon a purchase if their preferred payment method is not offered.

 SAN FRANCISCO AND DUBLIN—A new study from Stripe, a financial infrastructure platform for businesses, reveals that many of the world’s most visited ecommerce websites have error-ridden checkouts, which frustrate customers and cost businesses revenue.

 Stripe reviewed 1,600 leading ecommerce sites and surveyed 1,600 consumers about their online shopping preferences.
-The report, “The state of checkouts in 2022," shows how eradicating basic errors will enable businesses to make more money for less effort—a simple, efficient way of boosting sales during the economic downturn.
+“The state of checkouts in 2022" shows how eradicating basic errors will enable businesses to make more money for less effort—a simple, efficient way of boosting sales during the economic downturn.